verenakunz/europarlbase/README.md

 # europarlbase
-R package facilitating access to EuroParlBase, a linked database of European Parliament data
+R package that facilites access to EuroParlBase, a linked database of European Parliament data